sabrinakhan17/BankingAssignment/README.md

 Name of Our Bank: Schmeelk’sBank_Spring2021

 Main Banking Functions:
+- Asks the user if they are a Bank Employee or a Bank Account User
+- If they are a **Bank Employee** the following functions get printed:
+  - Lab 7 Generics Example is Implemented
+    - There are two arraylists with checkings and savings account information already created, the program will iterate through each list and deposit money, withdrawal money and charge a fee.
+    - Bank Employees cannot create new checkings or savings account
+  - NOTE: This option allows **ONLY Bank Employees** to see many different checkings and savings account transactions.
+- If they are a **Bank Account User** the following functions get printed:
+  - **User Input:**
+    - Allows users to input Checking and Saving Account Number, Name and Balance
   - Depositing money from Checkings and Savings Account
   - Withdrawl money from Checkings and Savings Account
     - **Custom Exception: InvalidWithdrawalAmount created**
   - Charging a fee
     - If balance first deposited in Savings Account is less than $2,000, there's an automatic $50 fee charged
     - **Custom Exception: SavingFeeError created**
-- User Input:
-  - Allows users to input Checking and Saving Account Number, Name and Balance
-- ~~**LAB 7 EDIT:** Allowing users to input data is commented out, there are now 2 lists with data in it.
-The program will iterate through each list and print out the following functions below.~~

 Secure Coding Functions:
 - **AES Encryption** added on Checking and Saving Account Number